Dobatymo/data-algos/algorithms.md

 - https://en.wikipedia.org/wiki/Match_rating_approach
 - is a: 'Phonetic algorithm'
 - applications: 'Indexing', 'Phonetic encoding', 'Phonetic comparison'
-- is a: 'Similarity measure'
+- is a: 'Similarity measure' # should this go to metrics-and-distances.md?

 ## Chamfer matching
 - paper: 'Parametric correspondence and chamfer matching: two new techniques for image matching'